-While “Israel” often means the northern tribes in contradistinction to Judah, it also means the twelve tribes and even refers to Judah, as well as to God’s chosen individuals (Isa.
-9:8).
-Although the Jews of NT were mostly of the tribe of Judah, they were in the legitimate line of succession not only from the postexilic province of Judah (the extension of the earlier kingdom of Judah) but also from the original united nation of Israel.
+While “Israel” often means the northern tribes in contradistinction to Judah, it also means the twelve tribes and even refers to Judah, as well as to God’s chosen individuals (Isaiah 9:8).
+Although the Jews of New Testament were mostly of the tribe of Judah, they were in the legitimate line of succession not only from the post-exilic province of Judah (the extension of the earlier kingdom of Judah) but also from the original united nation of Israel.

-These facts clarify the frequent use of the term Israel for both the kingdom of Judah and, after the Captivity, for the Jewish community reconstituted as the province of Judah, to which belonged all those, of whatever tribe, who returned from exile (Ezra 2:70; Neh.
-1:6; Eze.
-14:1; Dan.
-1:3; Zech.
-8:13; Mal.
-1:1).
+These facts clarify the frequent use of the term Israel for both the kingdom of Judah and, after the captivity, for the Jewish community reconstituted as the province of Judah, to which belonged all those, of whatever tribe, who returned from exile (Ezra 2:70; Nehemiah 1:6; Ezekiel 14:1; Daniel 1:3; Zechariah 8:13; Malachi 1:1).

 Thus, the Messianic reign prophesied for Israel was still sought by the disciples as a restoration of Jewish national sovereignty.
 Certainly, the Messiah’s kingdom would have belonged to the Jews if they had not lost it by rejecting the Savior who came offering a spiritual kingdom not a worldly one.
-The covenant was conditional on the people’s obedience (Ex.
-19:5, 6; Jer.
-18:6–10; Matt.
-8:11, 12).
+The covenant was conditional on the people’s obedience (Exodus 19:5, 6; Jeremiah 18:6–10; Matthew 8:11, 12).

-Sadly, the old northern kingdom of Israel had rebelled and cut itself from the true Israel of the covenant.
-Because of that, the Jewish nation who rejected Christ, was no longer God’s chosen (Matthew 23:37-39), although as individuals, Jews can be grafted into the stock of true Israel, or the church of Jesus Christ, where there is no division of race, nationality, or class (Gal.
-3:28, 29; Col. 3:11).
+Although, the Jewish nation, who rejected Christ, was no longer God’s chosen (Matthew 23:37-39), as individuals, Jews can be grafted into the stock of true Israel, or the church of Jesus Christ, where there is no division of race, nationality, or class (Galatians 3:28, 29; Colossians 3:11; Romans 11:23, 24).